 Working to Preserve South Dakota’s Hunting & Fishing Heritage!

-Priority reservations run from January 1st to March 1st.
+Reservations for camp will be accepted from March 1st to May 1st.
+After May 1st, reservations will be accepted on a first come, first serve basis until the camp quota is filled.
 For a priority reservation, apply directly to a local affiliate club or to a local Soil Conservation District Office.
 These organizations screen applicants as to eligibility and provide financial assistance to participants.